-Settlement conferences are held either in a courtroom or a conference room at the courthouse.
+Settlement conferences are held either in a courtroom or a conference room at the court.
 If you and your partner don’t have lawyers, it’s likely to be in a courtroom.
 You can ask court staff to help you find out where you have to go.

-At your settlement conference
+At your conference

 At your settlement conference, you and your partner (and your lawyers if you have them) meet with a judge to discuss your issues.
 Every conference is a chance for you to come closer to agreeing on your issues with your partner.

 The goals of a settlement conference are to:

 - discuss ways to resolve the issues

 - hear the judge’s opinion on how the court may decide the issues